 Seasonal Closure of the Albert Loop Trail

 This closure does not affect the Iditarod/Crow Pass trail, the Rodak Loop and viewing platforms, or the Dew Mound Trail.
-This closure shall be in effect beginning at 12:00 noon on the 12th of August, 2009.
-The Albert Loop trail and general region will remain closed until it is publicly announced that the closure is lifted due to Freeze-Up or the bears go into hibernation.
-Remember, whenever on an Alaskan trail, individuals must always take appropriate precautionary measures, be prepared to encounter a bear, and be knowledgeable in recognizing their behavior and know how to respond to an encounte
+This closure shall be in effect beginning at 12:00 noon on Wednesday the 11th of August, 2010.
+The Albert Loop trail and general region will remain closed until it is publicly announced that the closure is lifted due to Freeze-Up and the majority of bears go into hibernation.
+Remember, whenever on an Alaskan trail, individuals must always take appropriate precautionary measures, be prepared to encounter a bear, and be knowledgeable in recognizing their behavior and know how to respond to an encounter.